 We are committed to protecting our water systems.
 With water making up more than 90% of fresh cannabis weight, it is clear that we have an imperative to use it as effectively as possible.
 With only one main water meter installed at our Delta greenhouse, we currently do not have enough data granularity to set an informed water use reduction target.

 In our greenhouse, we use drip irrigation, which is widely considered the most water-efficient way of irrigating a crop.
 Drip irrigation means that water is pumped through irrigation tubes and drip emitters to each plant directly multiple times a day.
 We have scales in each growing compartment to measure pot weight.
 This allows progressive weight ranges to be set through the growing cycle so sufficient water is provided without overwatering.

-In 2021, water usage at the Delta greenhouse increased by 79.4% to 27,399 m3 (2020 - 15,269 m3), primarily due to the significant growth of our production volumes during the year.
-When viewed in relation to revenues, our water usage intensity decreased by 30.2% to 0.95 L of water per dollar of revenue (2020 - 1.36 L / \$ revenue).
+In 2022, water usage at the Delta greenhouse increased by 16.1% to 31,716 m3 (2021- 27,399 m3), primarily due to the significant growth of our production volumes during the year.
+When viewed in relation to revenues, our water usage intensity decreased by 6% to 0.89 L of water per dollar of revenue (2021 - 0.95 L / \$ revenue).

-In 2022, we plan to install submeters in our greenhouse to better understand and manage our water consumption.
+In 2023, we plan to install submeters in our greenhouse to better understand and manage our water consumption.
 The submeters will show us how much water we draw for different applications such as irrigation, pot washing, and our boilers so we can take more targeted actions toward reducing our water use and set a more informed target.

-In addition, we hope to evaluate the feasibility of collecting and recycling the abundant rainwater for further use on our site.
+In addition, we are evaluating the feasibility of collecting and recycling the abundant rainwater for further use on our site.
 Greater Vancouver occasionally experiences drought conditions where businesses are asked to ration their water usage.
 Not only would the use of rainwater reduce our environmental impact, but it would also provide our business with secure access to a water supply.
+This is an area of on-going planning and review.